flink-extended/incubator/README.md

 - Start building a community around the project
 - Invite new maintainers
 - Make project releases and document and refine both the code and the release process
+- Add the project to [flink-packages.org](flink-packages.org) to let more people know about it